Behavioral Health Care Stocks Up – 1.9% in May

 The Behavioral Health Composite, which tracks investor interest in the three public behavioral healthcare companies – Acadia Healthcare (ACHC), American Addiction Centers (AAC), and Universal Health Services (UHS) – was up slightly after a down month, gaining 1.9% of its value in May.
 The S&P 500, by comparison, grew at the same 1.9%.
 Stocks were mixed, but the strength of Acadia’s Q1 2018 earnings, which produced a 12.3% return for the month, drove the composite higher.
 “BHC stock performance for the month is a bit misleading.
 While the overall composite was up ‘modestly’, if you look at ACHC and AAC, throughout the month, there were some interesting storylines.”, said Cory Mertz, Managing Partner.

-- Universal Health Services – UHS (0.0%) held steady throughout the month on a mixed Q1 earnings release.
+Universal Health Services – UHS (0.0%) held steady throughout the month on a mixed Q1 earnings release.
 The company reported Q1 2018 adjusted earnings of $2.45 per share, missing consensus estimates by 5.4%.
 However, the bottom line grew 17% year over year.
 Net revenues increased 2.9% year over year to $2.7Bn.
 However, the top line lagged consensus estimates by 2%.
-For the behavioral hospital segment, on a same facility basis, adjusted admissions increased 1.6% while adjusted patient days declined 0.4%, on a year over year basis.
-Net revenues increased 3% during the quarter under review on a same facility basis.
+For the behavioral hospital segment, on the same facility basis, adjusted admissions increased 1.6% while adjusted patient days declined 0.4%, on a year-over-year basis.
+Net revenues increased 3% during the quarter under review on the same facility basis.

 For the last twelve months (LTM), the BHC greatly surpassed the S&P 500 at a 23.2% gain relative to the S&P’s gain of 12.2%.